Copies of our Engineering Summary booklet are currently on sale at Ebay (as of Feb 2024) https://www.ebay.co.uk/itm/126301672686

-The external observer would be forgiven for thinking that not much happened in the intervening years, but this is not the case.
+The casual observer would be forgiven for thinking that not much happened in the intervening years, but this is not the case.
 A huge number of hours were spent preparing designs for the required chassis modifications, identifying what parts were still available and what would need to be manufactured from new, and working out how all those parts would work together.
 Many hours were spent in the archive of the National Railway Museum, searching out the original drawings for 10000, most of which still exist.
-Fundraising has been carried out, great efforts have been made to raise the profile of the group, and many other components, and, vitally, spare parts, have been sourced.
+Fundraising has been, and is still being carried out.
+Great efforts have been made to raise the profile of the group.
+Many other components, and, vitally, spare parts, have been sourced.

-In 2019 we also took up residence in our refurbished storage and workshop facility based at Wirksworth on the Ecclesbourne Valley Railway.
-We are also very pleased to have had a Mk 3 sleeper coach donated to our group by Porterbrook Leasing, making life a lot easier for volunteers living long distances from Derbyshire.
+In 2019 we took up residence in our workshop facility based at Wirksworth on the Ecclesbourne Valley Railway.
+Shortly after we arrived, we were also very pleased to have a Mk 3 sleeper coach donated to our group by Porterbrook Leasing, making life a lot easier for volunteers living long distances from Derbyshire.

-During 2019 we were very pleased to receive a lot of input, assistance and guidance from several recognised industry experts, especially relating to traction equipment, chassis and brake design.
-It is pleasing that this input has not only given credence to the original IDRS proposal /design but has removed much of the uncertainty surrounding suitable equipment choices.
-The path forward has now been mapped out to enable us to gain certification for 10000 to haul tourist trains on Heritage railways and beyond, if funding becomes available to do so.
+We are pleased to say that we have received a lot of input, assistance and guidance from recognised industry experts, especially relating to traction equipment, chassis and brake design.
+It is pleasing that this input has not only confirmed the original IDRS proposal /design but has removed much of the uncertainty surrounding suitable equipment choices.
+The path forward has now been mapped out to enable us to gain the necessary certification to construct and operate the recreated 10000.

-The recreated 10000 will utilise equipment that is available, proven and is adequate for the locomotive to operate beyond its proposed sphere of operation.
-Due to the complexities and cost involved in exactly replicating the original electrical, brake and cooling systems, we have been advised to utilise Brush power equipment, as fitted to class 56 and 58 diesel locomotives.
-Not only is this equipment more than up to the job, it greatly simplifies the fitting out process, and minimises the amount of rewiring of the loco that will be required.
-The use of this equipment has the added bonus of reliability, as the power equipment we will be using is rated well above the 2000bhp maximum theoretical crankshaft output of our 16SVT engine.
+The recreated 10000 will utilise equipment that is available, proven and is adequate for the locomotive to operate within and beyond its proposed sphere of operation.
+Due to the complexities and cost involved in exactly replicating the original electrical system, we have been advised to utilise Brush power equipment, as fitted to class 56 and 58 diesel locomotives.
+This equipment is more than up to the job, and greatly simplifies the fitting out process.
+The use of this equipment has the bonus of reliability, as the power equipment we will be using is rated well above the planned 1600bhp crankshaft output of our mk 1 16SVT engine.

 The following sections give an overview of the key components of the build, and the research that has been carried out to ensure those components will work together.
 It also explains what modifications will be made to these components.